Unveiling Markov Heads in Pretrained Language Models for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Transformer \cite{vaswani2017attention} achieved significant improvements in natural language processing \cite{devlin2018bert} and computer vision \cite{yuan2021tokens} tasks.
-This is because it encodes the input data as powerful features via the attention mechanism.
-To apply the Transformer architecture to the field of reinforcement learning (RL), Decision Transformer (DT) \cite{chen2021decision} which models the offline RL problem \cite{levine2020offline} to a return-conditional sequence-to-sequence problem, has demonstrated superior performance in solving different types of RL problems \cite{correia2023hierarchical, mezghani2023think, badrinath2024waypoint,lu2024catsenhancingmultivariatetime}.
+Transformers \cite{vaswani2017attention} achieve significant improvements in natural language processing \cite{devlin2018bert}, computer vision \cite{yuan2021tokens} and AI4Science \cite{wang2024finegrained} tasks, for it encodes the input data into powerful features via the attention mechanism. \xqs{Applying transformers to the field of reinforcement learning (RL)}, Decision Transformer (DT) \cite{chen2021decision} which models the offline RL problem \cite{levine2020offline} to a return-conditional sequence-to-sequence problem, has demonstrated superior performance in solving different types of RL problems \cite{correia2023hierarchical, mezghani2023think, badrinath2024waypoint, janner2021offline}.

-Recently, using Transformer models that are pre-trained on a large corpus and fine-tuning them for specific tasks \cite{devlin2019bert, raffel2020exploring} has gradually replaced training Transformers from scratch.
-Pre-training phase enables Transformer-based models to gain rich universal language representations transferable to various downstream tasks \cite{xiong-etal-2024-large}.
-Remarkably, \citet{noorbakhsh2021pretrained, goel2022pre} showed that Transformers pre-trained on language data can effectively tackle tasks beyond NLP as well.
-Inspired by the powerful cross-domain transfer capabilities of pre-trained Transformers, \citet{reid2022can, shi2024unleashing} attempt to transfer NLP knowledge to RL domain (Figure. \ref{intro:desc}), showing that pre-training with language data can enhance the performance of downstream offline RL tasks.
+Recently, using \xqs{pretrained language models (PLMs)} and fine-tuning them for specific tasks \cite{kenton2019bert, raffel2020exploring} has gradually replaced training Transformers from scratch.
+Pretraining phase enables PLMs to gain rich universal language representations transferable to various downstream tasks \cite{xiong-etal-2024-large}.
+Remarkably, \citet{noorbakhsh2021pretrained, goel2022pre} showed that PLMs can effectively tackle tasks beyond NLP.
+Inspired by the powerful knowledge transfer capabilities of PLMs, \citet{reid2022can, shi2024unleashing} attempt to transfer NLP knowledge to RL domain, \xqs{indicating that PLMs can enhance the performance of downstream offline RL tasks as well.
+We collectively refer to the DT variant models, which are initialized with PLMs, as \texttt{GPT2-DT}.}